grrr-amsterdam/garp3/README.md

 # Garp 3

 Garp is a flexible opensource PHP and frontend framework and CMS.
-Developed with love by Grrr, from Amsterdam.
+Developed with ❤️ by Grrr, from Amsterdam.

 ## Getting started